Easy-Poly: An Easy Polyhedral Framework For 3D Multi-Object Tracking: Methodology

 \subsection{Dynamic Track-Oriented Data Association}

-In the data association stage, we introduce the \textbf{DTO} algorithm, a novel technique complementing traditional \textbf{Hungarian}, \textbf{Greedy}, and \textbf{Mutual Nearest Neighbor (MNN)} approaches.
-DTO, an optimized variant of Multiple Hypothesis Tracking (MHT), addresses object-tracking assignment uncertainties by maintaining and updating multiple association hypotheses between detections and tracks over time.
-This approach enables robust handling of complex scenarios as new observations become available.
+In the data association stage, we present the \textbf{DTO} algorithm, a novel method that complements traditional \textbf{Hungarian}, \textbf{Greedy}, and \textbf{Mutual Nearest Neighbor (MNN)} approaches.
+DTO, an enhanced variant of Multiple Hypothesis Tracking (MHT)~\cite{kim2015multiple}, mitigates uncertainties in object-tracking assignment by maintaining and updating multiple association hypotheses between detections and tracks over time.
+This method facilitates robust management of complex scenarios as new observations are incorporated.
+The Dynamic Track-Oriented (DTO) data association algorithm is formally defined as follows:

-The DTO data association algorithm can be summarized by the following mathematical formula in our method: